-- > UNHCR to identify where activities to strengthen capacity are most needed, establish priorities among the various activities, and identify host countries requiring support.
-UNHCR will facilitate the pairing of needs with concrete offers of support and expertise by States, intergovernmental organizations, NGOs, the private sector and other actors. - ightharpoonup States and NGOs to explore expansion of "twinning" projects.
-17 - > UNHCR to approach States that made offers of technical and other support during the Global Consultations (e.g. for the training of border officials or of those involved in refugee status determination) to confirm their offers of support.
-These will then be maintained by UNHCR in a register and drawn upon, where appropriate. - > The Working Group on Resettlement to continue to examine the relationship between protection capacity and resettlement.
+- UNHCR to identify where activities to strengthen capacity are most needed, establish priorities among the various activities, and identify host countries requiring support.
+UNHCR will facilitate the pairing of needs with concrete offers of support and expertise by States, intergovernmental organizations, NGOs, the private sector and other actors. - States and NGOs to explore expansion of "twinning" projects.17 - UNHCR to approach States that made offers of technical and other support during the Global Consultations (e.g. for the training of border officials or of those involved in refugee status determination) to confirm their offers of support.
+These will then be maintained by UNHCR in a register and drawn upon, where appropriate. - The Working Group on Resettlement to continue to examine the relationship between protection capacity and resettlement.

-Strengthened partnerships for protection with civil society, including NGOs
+3. Strengthened partnerships for protection with civil society, including NGOs

-- > States to examine how to accord NGOs improved legal status though creating a clear legal framework for their operations. - > UNHCR to continue to strengthen partnerships for protection and awareness-raising, not only with host and donor governments (including national and regional legislatures), but also NGOs, other actors of civil society, as well as refugee men, women and children. - > UNHCR and NGOs to intensify their cooperation to identify and address protection problems, especially where the latter have a field presence.
+- States to examine how to accord NGOs improved legal status though creating a clear legal framework for their operations. - UNHCR to continue to strengthen partnerships for protection and awareness-raising, not only with host and donor governments (including national and regional legislatures), but also NGOs, other actors of civil society, as well as refugee men, women and children.